boudrejp/PythonProj2/proposal.md

 * Are some politicians viewed more positively/negatively than others?
 (image of visual here)

-## __Final Proposal__
+## __Final Report__

-Our final proposal will be structured as a report of around 8-10 pages, with an overall structure of the following:
+Our final report will be structured as a report of around 8-10 pages, with an overall structure of the following:
 * Introduction to the data
 * Question groupings
   * Individual questions